emersona-glitch/movie-sagas/INSTRUCTIONS.md

 - an input field (for the movie title)
 - an input field (for the movie poster image URL))
-- a textarea (for the movie description)
+- a text area (for the movie description)
 - a dropdown (for the genres)

 The Add Movie page should have the buttons: